-Rats produce a foul odor because they spend most of their days exploring sewers, drains, and trash cans, accumulating bacteria and foul smells in the process.
+Rats produce a foul odor because they spend most of their days exploring sewers, drains, and trash cans, accumulating bacteria and foul smells.

 Since rats spend most of their time in hiding to avoid human detection, they often poop and urinate in nesting areas and isolated corners of your home.

-Also, rats are likely to die in nests and walls inside your home.
-When this happens, their decomposing carcasses can cause your home to stink, attracting flies, maggots, and other pests.
+Also, rats will likely die in nests and walls inside your home.
+Their decomposing carcasses can cause your home to stink, attracting flies, maggots, and other pests.

 So, if you notice a strange odor in your home after cleaning it, check for vermin, like rats.